IRS Tax Credits and Deductions

 Small Business Tax Credit (Internal Revenue Code Section 44: Disabled Access Credit)

-If you’ve spent money to equip your clinic with ADA-compliant items, you could be eligible to receive money back—maybe not the full $5,000, but, as the saying goes, a penny saved is a penny earned.
+If you’ve spent money to equip your clinic with ADA-compliant items, you could be eligible to receive some money back.
 The tax credit will cover 50% of your total costs when you spend between $250 and $10,250 in eligible ADA expenditures over the course of a year.

 So, what does the tax credit cover, you ask?
 You can use it to offset the costs of:

-- Purchasing Pivotal Health Solutions iTrac Extension Traction Therapy Chair
+- Purchasing Pivotal Health Solutions iTrac Spine Remodeling System

 Determine whether your clinic qualifies for the credit.